regulaforensics/DocumentReader-WebService-Docs/installation/general.md

 {% hint style="warning" %}
 **Each worker** in our license model counts as **instance**.
 Thus, setup - 3 machines with 2 workers on each - **requires** a license with 6 instances.

+For **transaction-based** licenses number of workers is not limited, only amount of **process requests**  counts.
 {% endhint %}

 ## Prerequisites